KaiyuYang74/Scoreboard-Application/README.md

 assigned an opponent.
 As mentioned above, each round of games will eliminate half of the teams from the football cup event, thus the number of teams initially entered by the user must equal to 2 to the power of n with n are positive integers .

+##Format for the user to enter the inputs
+- team/score inputs should be separated by space.
+Only by doing so, the program can identify the information correctly.
+- The input scores for a game should strictly follow: team1's score [space] team2's score.
+- An example for team inputs: Canada China USA Japan Germany England Italy Brazil
+- An example for team inputs: 1 2

 ##User Stories
 - As a user, I want to add arbitrary-sized number of teams to a list of teams.